SNAP Benefits

 - Work changes.
 Does your household include an adult who doesn't have a disability or a child (what the government calls an ABAWD)?
 Is this person required to work or train 20 hours/per week?
 Then you should report if this person starts working or training less than 20 hours/week.

-Most households have to report all changes up to 10 days after they happen, but some don't.
+Most households must report all changes up to 10 days after they happen, but some don't.
 Your caseworker can confirm which rules apply to your household.

 If you are moving, you should report your new address as soon as possible to ensure you get all the critical letters.